oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_by_cloning_db_gold_image_in_same_ad.md

-# Provisioning Oracle Sharded Database with System Sharding by cloning database from your own Database Gold Image in the same Availability Domain(AD)
+# Provisioning Oracle Sharded Database with System-Managed Sharding by cloning database from your own Database Gold Image in the same Availability Domain(AD)

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.